 - Allow to cool completely.

-- With a standing mixer or hand mixer, whip the heavy cream and 1 Tbsp of instant vanilla pudding mix until soft peaks form.
-Add in powdered sugar, and whip until the consistency of whipped cream.
+With a standing mixer or hand mixer, whip the heavy cream and 1 Tbsp of instant vanilla pudding mix until soft peaks form.
+Add in powdered sugar and vanilla extract, and whip until the consistency of whipped cream.

 - Divide whipped cream in half.